 - Risks related to Japan’s declining birthrate and aging population

-If any incidents that could have a significant impact on the soundness of management occur, such as the risk amounts exceeding the acceptable range of risk appetite or risk limits, or the existence of concerns that it might do so, appropriate reports are presented to the Board of Directors, the Executive Committee, and other bodies, and the necessary countermeasures are implemented according to the severity of the risk.
+If any events that could have a significant impact on the soundness of management occur, such as risk amounts exceeding the acceptable range of risk appetite or risk limits, or the existence of concerns that it might do so, appropriate reports are presented to the Board of Directors, the Executive Committee and other bodies, and the necessary countermeasures are implemented according to the severity of the risk.

 (1) Outline of the Risk Appetite Framework

-The Risk Appetite Framework (RAF) is a group-wide corporate management framework consisting of the process for determining risk appetite within the Group’s risk capacity, in order to achieve management strategies formulated based on the Group’s reason for existence (“Purpose”) and management principles (“Mission”), together with an internal control system that monitors the process and ensures its appropriateness and sufficiency.
+The Risk Appetite Framework is a group-wide corporate management framework consisting of the process for determining risk appetite within the Group’s risk capacity, together with an internal control system that monitors the process and ensures its appropriateness and sufficiency, in order to achieve management strategies formulated based on the Group’s Purpose, Mission (management principles), materiality and others.

-With the primary objective of balancing improvement in profitability with enhancement of risk management, our Group’s Risk Appetite Framework establishes communication processes through the setting, propagation, and oversight of risk appetite and promotes the improvement of transparency in the decision-making process, the optimization of management resource allocation, and the strengthening of the monitoring system for risk-taking overall.
+With the primary objective of balancing improvement in profitability with enhancement of risk management, our Group’s Risk Appetite Framework establishes communication processes through the setting, propagation, and monitoring of risk appetite and promotes the improvement of transparency in the decision-making process, the optimization of the allocation of management resources, and the strengthening of the monitoring system for risk-taking overall.
 Through the above, the Group is promoting the enhancement of risk governance, which forms a part of corporate governance, with the aim to achieve sound and sustainable development through the value creation process by implementing and enhancing the Risk Appetite Framework.

 Outline of the Risk Appetite Framework